aukejw/mlx_transformers_benchmark/README.md

    ```
    This creates a new result in the `measurements` folder.

-   Optionally, to run a full benchmark on GPU for `float32`, `float16`, `bfloat16` datatypes, you can also use:
+   Optionally, to run a full benchmark for `bfloat16`, `int8`, `int4` datatypes, you can use:
    ```
-   make run
+   make run-llm-benchmarks
    ```

 4. To create a HTML report of all measurements and open the index page:
    ```
-   make show
+   make show-llm-benchmarks
    ```

    This should open a page similar to